“Learn SharePoint from SharePoint” is the principal theme of learning SharePoint

 <p:Name>Retention</p:Name>

-<p:Description>Automatic scheduling of content for processing, and performing a retention action on content that has reached its due date.</p:Description>
+a retention action on content that has reached its due date.</p:Description>

 <p:CustomData>